Browsing Category:

 With each of these hotels, be sure to have a phone call directly with the hotel to discuss the occasion and specific needs of the room.
 Perhaps a private balcony, panoramic views, in-room massage appointment pre-scheduled, or wine chilling when you arrive floats your boat.
 These hotels will make it happen for you.

-In North America on
+In Destinations, North America, United States on

 January 22, 2020

-Black Ski Week in Breckinridge, Colorado
+Black Ski Week in Breckenridge, Colorado

 Friends gather by the Breckinridge town sign

 I just got back home from a glorious, long weekend in Colorado.
 The Annual Black Ski Week takes place at various slopes across the US and abroad.
 This year, we hosted our own mini Black Ski Week, separate from the official events.
 Last summer, a group of single, Army officers planned a weekend ski trip.
 That small group continued to grow.
-I’ll get to writing the travel essay ASAP but for those planning future trips to Breckinridge soon, here’s the logistical breakdown to help you plan a group trip of your own.
+I’ll get to writing the travel essay ASAP but for those planning future trips to Breckenridge soon, here’s the logistical breakdown to help you plan a group trip of your own.

 Altitude